-where $g_i(m)$ is the phase velocity predicted for model m at period i on a discrete grid of N periods, D^{obs} is the observed phase velocity, the function $R_j(m)$ is the observed receiver function and $A_0(t_j)$ is the predicted receiver function for model m at time t_j on a grid of M times.
-Somewhat different model acceptance criteria are applied in the inversion with surface wave data alone in section 4 and in the joint inversion in section 5.
-Example posterior marginal distributions are shown in
+where $g_i(m)$ is the phase velocity predicted for model m at period i on a discrete grid of N periods, D^{obs} is the observed phase velocity, the function $A_0(t_j)$ is the observed receiver function at time t_j on a discrete grid of M times and $R_j(m)$ is the predicted receiver function for model m at time t_j .
+Somewhat different model acceptance criteria are applied in the inversion with surface wave data alone in section 5 and in the joint inversion in section 6.
+Example posterior marginal distributions are shown in Figures 9 and 12.

-Figures 11 and 14.

 The methods that we present here differ from those of Bodin et al. (2011) in two principal ways.

 First, we choose smooth velocity profiles between specified boundaries at variable depths and fix the parameterization across the region of application.
 The nominal "transdimensionality" of the method of Bodin et al. refers to the variable parameterization of their method.
 We do not use an adaptive parameterization because, for the most part, we find that the parameterization we choose is sufficiently flexible to fit the data.
-Second, as discussed above, we do not estimate the off-diagonal elements of the covariance matrix.
-Inspired by the hierarchical Bayesian formalism of Bodin et al., we did attempt to estimate full covariance matrices for RFs.
-We found, however, that the covariance matrices that we derived were appropriate for a raw receiver function not the estimated azimuthally independent receiver function $A_0(t)$ that we use in the inversion.
-This is a subtle point that requires further analysis, thus we forged forward with diagonal covariance matrices.
-Although these differences with the more general formulation of Bodin et al. (2011) were motivated by the difficulty in effecting a data adaptive parameterization and our inability to estimate satisfactory covariance matrices, they do accelerate the inversion, which facilitates the application of the method to a large array like the USArray.
+Second, as discussed above, we do not estimate the off-diagonal elements of the covariance matrices.
+Inspired by the hierarchical Bayesian formalism of Bodin et al., we attempted to estimate full covariance matrices for receiver functions, but found first that the estimated covariance matrices were singular and did not yield to matrix regularization methods designed to approximate the inverse matrices.
+Second, the covariance matrices that we derived were appropriate for a raw receiver function not the estimated azimuthally independent receiver function $A_0(t)$ that we use in the inversion.
+This is a subtle point that requires further analysis.
+For both reasons, we moved forward with diagonal covariance matrices for both dispersion data and receiver functions.
+Although these differences with the more general formulation of Bodin et al. (2011), which attempted to estimate the full covariance matrices for receiver functions, were motivated in part by our inability to estimate satisfactory covariance matrices, they do accelerate the inversion, which facilitates the application of the method to a large array like the USArray.
 In addition, as we show, the method works well to improve 3D models relative to those produced from surface wave dispersion data alone.